-A preconditioner is held in the psb\prec\type data structure which depends on the psb\base\prec reported in figure 5.
-The psb\base\prec data type may contain a simple preconditioning matrix with the associated communication descriptor which may be different than the system communication descriptor in the case of parallel preconditioners like the Additive Schwarz one.
-Then the psb\prec\type may contain more than one preconditioning matrix like in the case of Two-Level (in general Multi-Level) preconditioners.
-The user can choose the type of preconditioning method is specified, along with all the parameters that characterize it, the preconditioner data structure can be built using the psb\precbld subroutine.
-This data structure wants to be flexible enough to easily allow the implementation of new kind of preconditioners.
+A preconditioner is held in the psb\prec\type data structure reported in figure 5.
+The psb\prec\type data type may contain a simple preconditioning matrix with the associated communication descriptor.
 The values contained in the iprcparm and dprcparm define tha type of preconditioner along with all the parameters related to it; thus, iprcparm and dprcparm define how the other records have to be interpreted.
+This data structure is the basis of ore complex preconditioning strategies, which are the subject of further research.